amyreyespdx/writing-samples/index.md

 Welcome!

-Here are a few samples from 2016 and earlier.
-My newer work is confidential.
+Most of my work is confidential, but here are a few examples that I can share:

 - [Installation Guide](pdf/writing-sample-334815-002-intel-bmp-installation-guide.pdf): This document shows how to install a gateway that collects data from sensors in buildings and sends the data to a cloud-based management service.